Career Growth and Strategy Promotions, Raises and Negotiations

 Focus on Keeping You as a Way to Stop Loss

-People in charge are often more moved by Loss Aversion—being scared of losing what they have—than by the chance to gain something new.
-Use your BATNA to gently remind them of the stability you offer, making a pay raise feel like a needed insurance fee to keep the team moving forward.
+People in charge are often more moved by Loss Aversion (the fear of losing what they already have) than by the chance to gain something new.
+Understanding how to frame requests so they resonate with your manager is the core skill behind managing up effectively.
+Use your BATNA to remind them of the stability you offer, making a pay raise feel like a needed insurance fee to keep the team moving forward.

 Common Questions